Quick facts

 - produced international guidance for verifying Campylobacter control in poultry processing

-- in 2020, published a major case-control study of Campylobacter illness that indicates that 84% of foodborne Campylobacter cases are associated with the chicken meat pathway.
+- in 2020, published a major case-control study of campylobacteriosis that estimates that 84% of foodborne Campylobacter cases are associated with the poultry pathway.

 Our strategy is helping reduce rates of Campylobacter